Fetal Stroke and Hypoxic-Ischemic Encephalopathy (HIE)

-There are two types of neonatal strokes.
+There are two main types of fetal strokes.
 A hemorrhagic stroke is when brain vessels rupture from trauma.
 In babies, this can be caused by the use of forceps or vacuum extractors during delivery.
-An ischemic stroke occurs when brain arteries are blocked by a clot.
+And an ischemic stroke that occurs when brain arteries are blocked by a clot.
 In babies, this can also occur from the use of forceps and vacuum extractors.

 Causes of Fetal Stroke

 Fetal stroke is one of the most common known causes of cerebral palsy in term and near-term infants.
 Fetal stroke often occurs together with hypoxic-ischemic encephalopathy (HIE).
 Common risk factors for and causes of fetal stroke include:

 - Birth asphyxia or hypoxic-ischemic encephalopathy (HIE): When the fetus is deprived of adequate oxygen, stroke can result.